OctopusDeploy/blog/blog/2019-03/autoapprove-database-deployments/index.md

  - Database Deployments
 ---

-A really excellent question was posted within a few hours of my blog post [Using DbUp and Workers to Automate Database Deployments](https://octopus.com/blog/dbup-database-deployments) going live.
+A really excellent question was asked within a few hours of my blog post [Using DbUp and Workers to Automate Database Deployments](https://octopus.com/blog/dbup-database-deployments) going live.

 *How easy would it be to only require manual intervention if there is an actual migration?*

 The funny thing was I had answered a similar question in [Episode 7 of Ask Octopus](https://www.youtube.com/watch?v=W0DafJBBuDw&t=1128s).
-With Ask Octopus, the question was "how do I skip manual intervention when I'm automatically redeploying a database change?"
+That question was "how do I skip manual intervention when I'm automatically redeploying a database change?"
 The answer to both of these questions is the same, use the `Run a Script` step which runs through some business logic and sets an [output variable](https://octopus.com/docs/deployment-process/variables/output-variables).
 That output variable is used in a [run condition](https://octopus.com/docs/deployment-process/conditions#run-condition) on the `Manual Intervention` step.

 What does that look like?
 In the video, I glossed over the PowerShell doing the auto approval.
-In this blog post, I will flesh that out a bit more by generating a providing a sample PowerShell script.
+In this blog post, I will flesh that out a bit more by providing a sample PowerShell script.
 While I hope the PowerShell script is useful, please use it as a starting point only.
 Work with your friendly neighborhood DBA on what they want to auto approve and what they want to review.

 ## The DBA Scalability Problem

 Before diving into the scripts and process, I want to take a step back and look at the specific problem we are trying to solve.

 When I helped implement automated database deployments at previous companies, the DBAs were nervous.
 The nervousness comes from a lack of trust in the process.
 For so long a DBA would look over change scripts before going to Production.
-More often than not, that policy came about after one too many late night pages woke up the on-call DBA in the middle of the night.
+More often than not, that policy came about after one too many pages woke up the on-call DBA in the middle of the night.
 Some developer (sometimes me) wrote a bad database change which caused the CPU to spike to 100% when a specific job would run.

 Manually reviewing all changes is possible when each application is deployed once a quarter.
 At the start of the Automated Database Deployment process that policy is continued.
 That policy works during the pilot phase, as a pilot might involve a few applications.
-Even after the pilot, that policy still works.
+Even after the pilot, that policy can still work for some time.
 But then something happens.
 The time between deployments drops.
 Once a quarter becomes once a month which then becomes once a fortnight before it settles on once a week.
 The DBAs are inundated with requests to approve their changes.

 Hiring more DBAs will not solve this problem.
 It isn't something you can answer with a [human wave approach](https://youtu.be/EF3g4Ua5e7k?t=12).
 The process should be smart enough to have DBAs review changes when they need to.

 ## When should a DBA get involved?

-It sounds so simple, have the DBAs review changes when they need to.
-Simple to say, much harder to execute.
-When working with DBAs in the past they said something along the lines of, "I want any standards violations to cause a failure, I shouldn't even see those.
+It sounds so simple, "have the DBAs review changes when they need to."
+Simple to say, but much harder to execute.
+When working with DBAs in the past they have said something along the lines of, "I want any standards violations to cause a failure, I shouldn't even see those.
 They shouldn't even be deployed.
 On the other hand, I want to see scripts which make specific schema changes where I could get paged at two in the morning."

 Okay, that gives us something to work with.
-Knowing that we can implement a multi-layer approach.
+Knowing that, we can implement a multi-layer approach.
 The first layer will occur on the build server; it will run the tooling necessary to check for standard violations.
 The tooling can check for naming conventions, every table has a primary key, no cursors are being used in a stored procedure, and so on.
 There are many tools out there to help enforce SQL standards.
 This includes static analysis tools such as [SQL Enlight](https://ubitsoft.com/) as well as writing database unit tests using tSQLt.
-There are pros and cons to each tool.
-Doing a deep dive into those tools is out of scope for this article.
-The important thing is by the time a package gets to Octopus Deploy we will know the scripts meet our standards.
+There are pros and cons to each tool, but doing a deep dive into those tools is out of scope for this article.
+The important thing is by the time a package gets to Octopus Deploy, we will know the scripts meet our standards.

 The second layer will occur in Octopus Deploy.
 Automated tooling can only catch so much.
 It is possible to write a SQL script which meets all the standards and requirements but is still poorly written enough to cause significant problems.
 For example, dropping a table.
 You can't have a rule in place to fail any build when a drop table command is found in a script.
 You'd never be able to clean up old or unused tables.

 The final piece of the puzzle is determining which environment should a DBA perform the manual intervention.
 Production is too late.
 By that time commitments have been made.
 Expectations have been set with users.
 Stopping a deployment to production so a DBA can review a script doesn't make sense.
-What happens they find an issue?
+What happens if they find an issue?

 Having a DBA approve deployments to a lower environment, such as Development doesn't make sense either.
 That would generate too much noise for the DBAs.
 Especially when build occurs after each check-in.
-One team I worked on we did 20-30 deployments a day.
-On a slow day.
+One team I worked on we did 20-30 deployments a day and that was a slow day.

 My recommendation is to have a manual intervention in a QA, Testing, Staging, or UAT environment.
-Pick an environment low enough where a DBA can offer suggestions or reject a deployment.
-But high enough where they aren't always sent requests and the noise level is off the charts.
+Pick an environment low enough where a DBA can offer suggestions or reject a deployment but high enough where they aren't always sent requests and the noise level is off the charts.
 It may take a while to dial-in to the right environment.

 ## Auto Approval Process in Octopus Deploy